wessberg/ts-evaluator/README.md

 In this example, the referenced bindings within the lexical environment of the Node will be discovered and evaluated before producing a final value.
 This means that you don't have to evaluate the entire program to produce a value which may potentially be a much faster operation.

+### Behavior without a typechecker

+If you do not have access to a typechecker, for example if you don't have a TypeScript _Program_ to work with, you can avoid passing in a typechecker as an option.
+This will work for evaluating literal values, but `ts-evaluator` won't be able to resolve and dealias symbols and identifiers.

 ### Setting up an environment

 You can define the kind of environment that `evaluate()` assumes when evaluating the given Node.
 By default, a CommonJS-based `Node` environment is assumed, to align with what you would get simply by running `node` with no arguments.